 The viewers’ list is never arranged by the time of viewing the story or alphabetically.

-2. Interaction you made
+2. The interaction you made

 As the viewers’ lists are arranged according to your interactions with your friends, the ones with whom you interact the most are placed at the top of the list.